Cost of LivingUpdated May 2026

 How does Spokane compare to other west cities?

-Among western cities in our database, Spokane ranks near the middle for rent prices.
+Among western cities in our database, Spokane ranks as one of the more affordable options for rent prices.
 Nearby alternatives include Coeur d'Alene and Kennewick.
 Use our comparison tool to see exact category-by-category differences.

 What's the most common mistake people make with rent prices in Spokane?